dreeves/daylight/README.md

 (Codebuff takes a while to get its head around the subtlety that determining the SSS time means both finding the local time of day of sunrise on summer solstice for a given city, and then subtracting an hour if that city observes DST on that date.
 And then it balks hard and says it'll just spot check 5 cities.
 But when it does so it immediately finds a major error for Sydney, Australia!
 So I insisted it check all 50 cities.)

 _[version 56]_

+i just picked buenos aires to spot check and i see a summer solstice sunrise time of 5:37am (5.62) at timeanddate.com. where did you get 5.77?

+(It says it "made an arithmetic mistake".)

 _[version 57]_

+not reassuring! also i see there are a lot of duplicates in the database. can you clean that up? proposal:

+  // I think we should refactor this citydata database to be a list with
+  // the following fields: nom, lat, lon, pop, sss, dst.
+  // From that we can compute the hash mapping integer latitude to city name and
+  // SSS.
+NB: SSS means Summer Solstice's Sunrise WITHOUT DST and then the dst
+  // field is a boolean saying whether that city observes DST on its summer
+  // solstice.
+  // Summer solstice is June ~21 in the northern hemisphere and December ~21 in
+  // the southern hemisphere.

 _[version 58]_

+(Codebuff wrote up a refactoring plan)

+i modified the plan (i said "nom" not "name", for example). proceed.

 _[version 59]_

 ## To gissue